-Opening a martial arts studio can be a rewarding venture.
+Wondering how to start a martial arts school?
+Opening a martial arts school can be a rewarding venture.
 But, it cannot be entered into without some forethought and planning.
 Read below to see five steps that you need to take before you open your own martial arts dojo.

 Any good business requires a business plan and owning a martial arts studio is no exception.
 According to Starting a Martial Arts School, there are two main reasons for having a solid business plan: